custom-cards/flex-table-card/README.md

 To keep data ordered, passing a full (py-)list to the service, leads to proper jsonification.
 But now we've done a reshape for the input data but luckily no problem.
-Nothin more to adjust than to add a single keyword, with an obvious
+Nothing more to adjust than to add a single keyword, with an obvious
 naming: